Staffing Levels and Dependency Audit - Care Homes

 • Q34 | Unanswered

-Is there a protected supernumerary allocation for key roles (clinical lead, trainer, dementia lead) where applicable?
+Is there protected supernumerary time for key roles such as clinical lead, trainer, dementia lead or quality lead where applicable?

 Supporting Notes